-Exercising is important.
-We all know that.
+Exercising and healthy eating is important.
 But to exercise properly and efficiently, you must supply your body with the right foods.
 Eating healthy foods before and after workouts ensures you have optimal energy for your workout.
 In addition, eating healthily after workouts ensures your body gets the right nutrients for recovery and muscle growth.
 As we mentioned in a past article, eating healthily positively impacts how your children, and their children look, and particularly determines your child’s fate during pregnancy.

 We dive into the role of healthy eating before and after exercise, and well as during pregnancy, below.